jasongrimes/jekyll-chapterbook/README.md

     010.draft-introduction.md

-Draft chapters are not listed in the table of contents, but they _are_ listed in the book outline.
+Draft chapters are not listed in the table of contents, and they are not included in the chapter numberings.
+But drafts _are_ listed in the book outline.

 This enables a workflow in which you start with an outline of your book, made with empty draft chapters having just a `title` and maybe an `abstract`,